How do you know if your chimney power consumption is too high? Read this guide on chimney power consumption to find out more.

 How much power does a chimney consume?

 Some people think that the power used for cleaning smoke and fumes comes only from their chimney motor.
-Chimneys can consumes 180 watts.
+Chimneys can consume 180 watts.

 Although it’s rare, it’s possible to have a system installed on your chimney to reduce power consumption and even earn rebates.
 Here’s what you need to know about chimney electricity consumption.